anandwana001/exoplayer-example/README.md

 `ClippingMediaSource(mediaSource, 120000000, 150000000)`
 Pass the media source and start and end position in microseconds from where you have to clip the video.

+## ExoPlayer with Notification
+`BasicAudioPlayerWithNotification` here, I had added the Service to play audio when app is not visible to the user.
+It shows the media control in notificaiton panel.
+Screen has player view to control the playlist and also a text to show the title, description and image of the current playing song.
+Used `LiveData`.

 ## How does ExoPlayer works under the hood